 3. Choose one of the works to record - either Level 1 or Level 2.
 We recommend that you record the material that best showcases your technical possibilities.
 It is important that you feel comfortable with your chosen fragment.
 The more comfortable you are with the material, the more you will be able to take advantage of the classes to which you are assigned.

 4. Make a recording (ideally uploaded as a YouTube video) of the fragments and required activities.
-You must use the accompaniment play-along files that are provided when recording your version.
+You must use the accompaniment play-along files that are provided when recording your version (piano and bandoneon players will not find play-along files, because the pieces are for a solo instrument).

 6. Done!
-You may now complete the registration form and include the link to your video.
+Please email us at email@example.com and include your full name and the link to your video.

 Are you an arranger or composer?